-- Plug the cord from the power adapter into the power jack (PWR) located on the rear of the laser. - 7.
+- 6. Plug the cord from the power adapter into the power jack (PWR) located on the rear of the laser. - 7.
 Depress the ON/OFF switch (SW) on the control panel of the laser until it clicks into the ON position.
 (The switch should be slightly depressed.) - 8.
-The pilot light (green LED) just to left and below the ON/OFF switch should now be lit, showing that the laser is on. - 9.
+The pilot light (green LED) should now be lit, showing that the laser is on. - 9.
 Push the beam stop's handle upward, to its open position. - Observe the red beam striking the wall, or other surface, in the direction which the laser is pointed. - 220 VAC for customers outside of North America

-Audio Modulation of the Laser Beam
+Modulating the Laser Beam

-We will outline the steps for modulating the Industrial Fiber Optics' laser with audio signals.
+Following we will outline the steps for converting the optical signals modulated on the Industrial Fiber Optic laser to electrical signals.
 Because we do not know what receiver you will be using to convert the optical signal on the laser beam, please refer to that receiver's instruction manual as directed in the procedure below.

-- 1. Check to ensure that the audio signal inputs you plan to use do not exceed the specifications given in the Operational Information section of this manual. - 2.
+- Check to ensure that the signal inputs you plan to use do not exceed the specifications in the Operational Information section of this manual. - 2.
 Turn off all power to the source which will provide the modulation input to the laser. - 3.
-Push the beam stop to its closed position, and make sure the laser's ON/OFF switch is OFF.
+Push the laser's beam stop to its closed position, and make sure the ON/OFF switch is OFF.
 (The button should be extended and the pilot light no longer illuminated.) - 4.
-Plug a microphone, or other audio source into the analog input labeled "VID" on the rear of the laser.
-If necessary, use an electrical adapter to convert the audio plug of the signal source to the phono or RCA style input jack on the laser.
-If your signal input is coming from a banana jack, make sure to connect a "ground" between your signal source and the laser. - 5.
+Insert the digital or video plug into the appropriate jack on the rear of the laser.
+(The ground with these types of jacks established because it is a two conductor cable.) - 5.
 Point the laser toward a wall or other non-reflecting dull surface. - 6.
-Set up your laser receiver, referring to its manual for operating procedure. - Press the ON/OFF switch (SW) on the control panel of the laser.
+Set up your laser receiver, referring to its manual for operating procedures. - 7.
+Press the ON/OFF switch (SW) on the control panel of the laser.
 The laser now should be on, as indicated by the pilot light. - 8.
 Turn on the power to the signal source. - 9.
-The amplitude of the exiting laser light should now be modulated by the input signals. - 10.
-Rotate the beam stop's handle upward to its open position. - 11.
+The amplitude of the exiting laser light should now be modulating according to the input signals.
+(You may not visibly see any brightness change in the laser beam.) - 10.
+Rotate the laser beam stop's handle upward, to its open position. - 11.
 Target the laser beam on the light detector found on the laser receiver. - 12.
 Position the receiver or laser as needed, so the laser light beam strikes the center of the receiver detector. - 13.
-Adjust the audio level applied to the laser or the gain on the laser receiver as required to receive signals.
+Adjust the gain on the laser receiver as required to receive signals.